"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 "Yes, we are."
 Prism answered without hesitation.

 Her rapid thought processing had already formed conclusions.
-If Ember knew their purpose, then information had circulated.
+If Ember knew their reason for approaching her, then the information had to have circulated and reached her somehow.

-"I heard rumors," Ember clarified.
-"So I waited for you to come."
+"I heard rumors."
+Ember clarified.
+"So, I waited for you to come just to see if they were true or not."

 "Rumors?"
 Cream repeated.